eapache/starscope/doc/LANGUAGE_SUPPORT.md

 ```

 This code is pretty simple: we define a module called
-`Starscope::Lang::Mylanguage` and give it one constant and two public module
+`Starscope::Lang::MyLanguage` and give it one constant and two public module
 methods:
  * `VERSION` is a constant integer defining the current version of the
    extractor.
 It should be incremented when the extractor has changed enough
    that any existing files should be re-parsed with the new version.
  * `match_file` takes the name of the file and returns a boolean if that file is
    written in MyLanguage or not.
 This can be as simple as checking the file
-   extension (which the sample code does) or looking for a shell #! line, or
+   extension (which the sample code does) or looking for a shell `#!` line, or
    anything you want.
  * `extract` takes the path to the file and a string containing the contents of
    the file, and must parse the text, `yield`ing records as it finds function